jgarcia2411/jgarcia2411.github.io/pages/about.md

 #### <a name="About me"></a>About me

-That is me when I climbed Cotopaxi volcano in my home country Ecuador, and that's where my journey starts.
+This is me when I climbed Cotopaxi volcano in my home country Ecuador, and where my journey started.

 I came to the U.S. to start graduate school in Data Analytics Master of Science program at George Washington University (GWU).
 This is my first year of the program, and I have enjoyed to learn about big data, statistics and machine learning.
-I am interested to apply my engineering + data analytics skills in the fields of sustainable energy and the environment, and contribute to solve one the most challenging problems in the world, climate change.
+I am interested to apply my skills in the fields of sustainable energy and the environment, and contribute to solve one the most challenging problems in the world, climate change.

 #### <a name="Education"></a>Education